hubotio/hubot/CONTRIBUTING.md

   * `a = b` and not `a=b`.
   * Follow the conventions you see used in the source already.

+# Stale Issue & Pull Request Policy

+Issues and pull requests have a shelf life and sometimes they are no longer relevant.
+All issues and pull requests that have not had any activity for 90 days will be marked as `stale`.
+Simply leave a comment with information about why it may still be relevant to keep it open.
+If no activity occurs in the next 7 days, it will be automatically closed.

+The goal of this process is to keep the list of open issues and pull requests focused on work that is actionable and important for the maintainers and the community.

 # Releasing

 This section is for maintainers of hubot.
 Here's the current process for releasing: